ahmadmac01/image-generation-diffusion-model/README.md

 # Image Generator
-This project leverages the power of the diffusers library and the gradio interface to generate images based on text prompts.
-The model used is fine-tuned on stray cat images, enabling the generation of high-quality images of stray cats based on user input.
+This project uses a fine-tuned diffusion model to generate images based on textual prompts.
+The model has been fine-tuned on my 250  images to produce more relevant and personalized results.
+The image generation process is managed using the diffusers library, and a user interface is built with Gradio.

 ## Installation
 1. To run this project, you will need to install the required Python libraries.
 You can do this using pip: